dward2/BME547/Lectures/databases.md

 Make sure to replace the `<db_username>` and `<db_password` placeholders with the appropriate information created during the MongoDB set-up online.

+:eyes: If, when trying to use the connection to the MongoDB database server, you see an error similar to:
+`pymongo.errors.ServerSelectionTimeoutError:...[SSL:CERTIFICATE VERIFY ERROR]...`
+modify the `MongoClient` command as follows:
+`client = MongoClient(uri, tls=True, tlsAllowInvalidCertificates=True)`

 ### Connect to a Database
 You can have many different databases in your MongoDB account.
 Connect to a database as follows: